 AfriKera Arts Trust (AAT) was founded in 2014 and started its activities as an independent performing Arts institution in January 2015.
-The institution operates from 51 Harvey Brown, Milton Park, Harare, Zimbabwe.
+The institution currently operates from 51 Harvey Brown, Milton Park, Harare, Zimbabwe.
 Our vision is to become a centre of excellence in dance training in Zimbabwe, the SADC region and beyond.

 Our mission is to promote dance and performing arts through various programmes, namely:

 (a) AfriKera Professional Dance Training (APDT) :- A 3-year Professional Dance Training Program.
 It targets talented youth from the low-income households as well as aspiring dancers from various backgrounds.
 The programme is holistic in its syllabus focusing on dance.
 It relies on donor funding while promoting sustainability.
 90% of the graduates are active professionals in the Arts Sector.
 Watch Video…

 (b) AfriKera Dance Theatre (ADT) :- The professional arm composed of AfriKera alumni serves as a base and source of reference and referrals in order to place and promote dancers in various professional opportunities i.e. either work based or learning, residency and exchange. eg. In Collaboration with Dunia Dance Theatre: “Baobab Shadows” and “Making Men”